 Advantages of Retiring Early

-Given that Joe Mauer retired at the age of 35, the question is whether Minnesota’s favorite son’s Hall of Fame resume is good enough to get him a Cooperstown plaque.
+Given that Joe Mauer retired at the age of 35, the question was whether Minnesota’s favorite son’s Hall of Fame resume was good enough to get him a Cooperstown plaque.

 There are some advantages to having retired early:

-The disadvantage to early retirement is that Mauer was not able to pass 2,500 hits or a WAR of 60.
+The disadvantage to early retirement is that Mauer could not pass 2,500 hits or a WAR of 60.

 Joe Mauer’s Brilliant Eight Years (2006-2013)

-On balance, Joe Mauer’s Hall of Fame chances are probably better off for having ended his career in 2018.
-He was primarily a catcher for 10 years and a first baseman for 5.
+On balance, Joe Mauer’s Hall of Fame case was better off for ending his career in 2018.
+He was primarily a catcher for ten years and a first baseman for 5.
 That makes him a catcher when it’s time to make a Cooperstown call.

 Mauer had a truly remarkable run of eight years (2006 to 2013) where he posted offensive numbers worthy of any position on the diamond.
 For the record, for that eight-year run, here is how Mauer ranked statistically:

-In these key statistics, Mauer is right up there with the best hitters of the game, all of whom played much less demanding positions.
+In these key statistics, Mauer is right up there with the game’s best hitters, all of whom played much less demanding positions.

-When it comes time for his Cooperstown verdict, what Mauer will also have going for him is a full career in one city.
+When it came time for his Cooperstown verdict, what Mauer also had going for him was a full career in one city.
 Part of a Hall of Fame case is having a story, and playing in one city has traditionally yielded bonus points to any Cooperstown candidate.

 Conclusion: Joe Mauer’s Hall of Fame Worthiness